 Restitution plays a vital role in the criminal justice system, particularly when it comes to demonstrating accountability and influencing sentencing outcomes.
-By addressing the harm caused by your actions, restitution shows a commitment to making amends and can significantly enhance your mitigation strategy—even in criminal law cases that involve financial losses, property offenses, or other legal classifications of criminal offenses.
+By addressing the harm caused by your actions, restitution shows a commitment to making amends and can significantly enhance your mitigation strategy.

 I’m Justin Paperny, and I’ve seen firsthand how restitution efforts can shape how judges, prosecutors, and other stakeholders perceive a defendant.
 In this article, we’ll explore the importance of restitution in mitigation, how to approach it effectively, and the impact it can have on your criminal case—whether it’s adjudicated in the United States District Court or a local District Court.